davidB/sandbox_cdevents_spec/README.md

 ### Conclusion & feelings (temporary)

-- no ready to use generator (yet) with zero configuration for markdown, java, python, rust, go,...
+- no ready to use generator (yet) with zero configuration for Markdown, Java, Python, Rust, Go, ...
 - generated code is only a part of the SDK or spec'documentation
 - generating samples from the spec will require a dedicated tool and template (like [Schemathesis](https://schemathesis.readthedocs.io/en/stable/) or [Specmatic](https://specmatic.io/)) based on examples or random data (like in property-based testing) based on one 1 SDK
-- having a single entrypoint in spec (json schema maybe extractred from the spec) will make validation of examples, or message simpler for non-SDK users
+- having a single entrypoint in spec (json schema maybe extracted from the spec) will make validation of examples, or message simpler for non-SDK users
 - TODO? custom (homemade) generator with minimal logic in the "generator" and more logic in the "template" (ala schematools)
 - TODO? invest more time (contribution?) in some of the tools (openapi-generator, schematools, codegen, modelina)
 - TODO? change the spec to be more like in programming languages
 - TODO? review all events => normalize, remove duplication, add missing fields, etc.
 - TODO? complementary linter to validate rules over the spec (naming convention, use of $ref, etc.): pkl, cuelang, opa... ?
-- should SDK includes integration with cloudevents, http frameworks, etc.?
+- should SDK includes integration with CloudEvents, http frameworks, etc.?

 ## Dev & Build